pgbackrest/pgbackrest/doc/BLOG.md

 pg1-path=/var/lib/postgresql/12/demo
 ```

+Create the stanza on both repositories:
 ```
 $ pgbackrest --stanza=demo stanza-create
 ```

-Create some data:
+The block incremental backup feature is best demonstrated with a larger dataset:
 ```
 $ /usr/lib/postgresql/12/bin/pgbench -i -s 65
 ```

 ## File Bundling

 File bundling stores files more efficiently in the repository by combining smaller files together.
 This results in fewer files overall in the backup which improves the speed of all repository operations, especially on object stores like S3, Azure, and GCS.
-There may also be cost savings on repositories that have a cost per operation since there will be fewer lists, deletes, etc. Another advantage of file bundling is that zero-length files are only stored in the manifest.
+There may also be cost savings on repositories that have a cost per operation since there will be fewer lists, deletes, etc.

 To demonstrate this we'll make a backup on repo1, which does not have bundling enabled:
 ```